User Vision discusses the main issues and points arising from the Usability and UML symposium in Edinburgh on the 18th of January 2002.

 The symposium showed that, as a way of relating the two design spaces of HCI and software engineering, UML is currently the best way of applying Object Oriented methods.
 Innovation and natural evolution of UML will certainly occur, and, as often stated in such symposiums, more research and case studies from practice will benefit everyone.
 The session ended on the encouraging note that it seemed inevitable that HCI and software engineering will move towards and learn from each other.
 Chair Tom McEwan (Napier University) highlighted that the equal mix at this event of researchers and practitioners, software engineers and HCI specialists, was an opportunity for all present to integrate their efforts better than was currently done.

 Tom thanked organisers Alistair Kilgour (of BHCIG), Polly Purvis (ScotlandIS) and Judith Ramsay (ScotlandIS Usability Forum), and Ian Smith and Sun Hea Choi for technical support.
-The Symposium web-site contains the slides and abstracts for each presentation.
+The Symposium web-site [Sorry but this site is no longer available].

 What Can you do next?